kubernetes/kubernetes/examples/experimental/horizontal-pod-autoscaling/README.md

 # Horizontal Pod Autoscaler

-Horizontal pod autoscaling is an experimental feature in Kubernetes 1.1.
+Horizontal pod autoscaling is a [beta](../../../docs/api.md#api-versioning) feature in Kubernetes 1.1.
-It allows the number of pods in a replication controller or deployment to scale automatically based on observed CPU or memory usage.
+It allows the number of pods in a replication controller or deployment to scale automatically based on observed CPU usage.
-<b>Please note that the current API is tentative and will be subject to change before a stable version is released.</b>
+In the future also other metrics will be supported.

 In this document we explain how this feature works by walking you through an example of enabling horizontal pod autoscaling with the php-apache server.

 ## Prerequisites

-This example requires a running Kubernetes cluster in the version 1.1 with experimental API enabled on API server (``--runtime-config=experimental/v1alpha1=true``), and experimental controllers turned on in controller manager (``--enable-experimental=true``).
+This example requires a running Kubernetes cluster and kubectl in the version at least 1.1.
-This can be simply achieved on GCE by exporting ``KUBE_ENABLE_EXPERIMENTAL_API=true`` before running ```kube-up.sh``` script.

-The required version of kubectl is also 1.1.

 ## Step One: Run & expose php-apache server